Overcoming failure is actually about using that failure.

 I was struggling to find the right mindset to write this post.
 Now I use that anger for a full focus session.

 If you struggle to start things: get angry.
-Get angry about your current situation and finally get the ball rolling.
+Get angry about your current situation and usee it to get the ball rolling.

 Pushing Past Comfort